-SUMMARY OF THE WORK
+SECTION 01005 SUMMARY OF THE WORK

-- A. The furnishing of all labor, materials, equipment, services, and incidentals necessary for Work to be performed.
-Work includes but is not limited to removal of existing playground equipment, curbs, metal posts and chain-link-fencing, new concrete curbs, new rubberized playground flooring, installation of District provided playground equipment, new metal posts/footings, chain-link-fencing, concrete paving and accessible signage.
+A. The furnishing of all labor, materials, equipment, services, and incidentals necessary for Work to be performed.
+Work includes but is not limited to removal of existing playground equipment, curbs, metal posts and chain-link-fencing, new concrete curbs, new rubberized playground flooring, installation of District provided playground equipment, new metal posts and chain-link-fencing, concrete paving and Accessible signage.

-- 1.02 RELATED SECTIONS

-- A. Section 01010: Phasing of the Work
+A. Section 01010: Phasing of the Work

-- B. Section 01100: Coordination
+B. Section 01100: Coordination

-- C. Section 01500: Construction Facilities and Temporary Controls
+C. Section 01500: Construction Facilities and Temporary Controls